elikofi/CleanArchitectureWithCQRS_auth-crud/README.md

 Mapster is used for object mapping where we can map the DTO to the entity for data manipulation in the software.

 ##Setting Up The Project.
+    * Create an empty solution.
+    * Add API project to the solution.
+    * Add three new class libraries to the solution namely, application, domain and infrastructure.